• Skip to primary navigation

 The mild green onions don’t overwhelm the flavor.
 And they cook quickly, needing just a little bit of time in the skillet until they are nutty brown.

 I serve the pierogi over garlicky sautéed kale.
-Then just add some freshly ground pepper and a dollop of cashew cream cheese.
-Miyoko’s chive is my go-to choice.
+Then just add some freshly ground pepper and a dollop of cashew cream cheese or non-dairy sour cream.
+Miyoko’s chive cream cheese is a delicious choice.
+Trader Joe’s vegan sour cream also works here.

 If you’d prefer to make your own, the cashew cream cheese recipe in Artisan Vegan Cheese is excellent and not too tricky.